Deep Learning and Density Functional Theory: Methods

-When constructing the EDNNs, we used a mixture of Tensorflow \cite{abadi2016tensorflow} and TFlearn \cite{tang2016tf} in Python.
+When constructing the EDNNs, we used a mixture of Tensorflow \cite{abadi2016tensorflow} and TFLearn \cite{tang2016tf} in Python.
 For the networks topologies we build on our previous reports \cite{ryczko2017convolutional, luchak2017extensive} and use EDNNs where each tile of the EDNN has the same in-tile CNN used previously for predicting KS-DFT total energies of 2D hexagonal sheets \cite{ryczko2017convolutional}.
 For clarity, the in-tile CNN consisted of 2 reducing convolutional layers with kernel sizes of 3, 6 non-reducing convolutional layers with kernel sizes of 4, 1 reducing convolutional layer with a kernel size of 3, 4 non-reducing convolutional layers with kernel sizes of 3, a fully connected layer with 1024 neurons, and a final fully connected layer with one neuron.
 All of the activations used were rectified linear units.
-We emphasize that in our approach, we do not do any sort of feature engineering, like past reports that use artificial neural networks \cite{doi:10.1063/1.5054310, PhysRevLett.98.146401, doi:10.1063/1.3206326, doi:10.1021/jp9105585, LORENZ2004210, C1CP21668F, osti_1388993}.
+We emphasize that in our approach, we do not do any sort of feature engineering, like past reports that use ANNs \cite{doi:10.1063/1.5054310, PhysRevLett.98.146401, doi:10.1063/1.3206326, doi:10.1021/jp9105585, LORENZ2004210, C1CP21668F, osti_1388993}.
 The convolutional layers in the EDNNs identify relevant features during the training process.
 When utilizing an EDNN, one must declare the focus and context regions which is used to ``tile" up the image into fragments.
-To find the ideal focus and context regions, we started by training the EDNNs on the 2D charge density to total energy mapping as well as the 2D external potential to total energy mapping for the 1, 2, 3, and 10 electron systems for calculations done with the LDA exchange-correlation functional.
+To find the ideal focus and context regions, we started by training the EDNNs on the 2D charge density to total energy mapping as well as the 2D external potential to total energy mapping for the 1, 2, 3, and 10 electron systems for calculations done with the LDA exchange-correlation functional and the SHO external potential.
 We chose a variety of focus and context sizes, and found that the optimal focus and context sizes are 128 pixels for the focus size, and 32 pixels for the context size.
 Our decision was based on a balance between accuracy and computation time.
 A larger focus size lowers the computation time, and a larger context size yields larger images, resulting in more neurons in the EDNNs thereby improving the accuracy of the model.
 For a focus of 128 pixels, we found that the accuracies were very similar for various context sizes and the choice of 32 pixels was almost arbitrary.
+This hyperparameter search was the most computationally demanding task for this work due to the number of models that had to be trained.
 While training, we used a learning rate of $10^{-4}$ for 500 epochs when using the charge densities as input and a learning rate of $10^{-5}$ for 500 epochs when using the external potentials as input.
 In both cases, we further reduced the learning rates by a factor of 10 and trained for an additional 100 epochs.
+For clarity, an epoch is defined to be when the weights of the network have been updated for the entire training dataset once.